The Estée Lauder Companies: SOPA

 Estée Lauder Companies appeared on lists of major companies supporting SOPA, the controversial, but unsuccessful, Congressional anti-piracy bill that was considered overreaching by critics.

 Child labor

 In 2001, it was reported that children were discovered working in a factory in Cambridge, New York, making products for Origins, one of Estee Lauder's natural products brands.
 The contracted company was Common Sense Natural Soap & Bodycare, owned by a group led by cult leader Yoneq Gene Spriggs.
 Estee Lauder said it immediately moved to terminate the contract with the manufacturer it had been in business with for 5 years, stating it was totally unaware prior to the initial inspection.

 Animal testing

 The Estée Lauder Companies perform non-animal and human volunteer testing to assess product safety and efficacy.
-The Estée Lauder Companies product goes through animal testing where required by law by its country government.
+Estée Lauder Companies product goes through animal testing where required by law by its country government.
 The Chinese government requires testing on animals for many cosmetic products.
 This causes controversy for smaller brands that are "cruelty free" but were acquired by Estée Lauder.